 ANSWER: John the Baptist, the son of Zacharias and Elizabeth, was Jesus' cousin through Mary (Luke 1:36).

 His life was unusual, even from before his conception.
 While performing his priestly duties in the temple, Zacharias was visited by an angel which said Elizabeth would conceive and bear a son named John.
 When Zacharias expressed doubt because of his and Elizabeth's advanced age, the angel struck him dumb until the baby was named (verses 5 - 13).

 The custom, in those days, was to name a son after his father, or a near relative.
-Zacharias had little choice: accept the name his relatives chose, and remain mute for the rest of his life, or name him as the angel said, and have his tongue untied.
+Zacharias had little choice.
+He could either accept the name his relatives chose, and remain mute for the rest of his life, or name him as the angel said, and have his tongue untied.
 Even though John was an unusual name in the family, Zacharias wisely gave it to his son (verses 59 - 64).

 John's life would certainly be unique.
 He would be a Nazarite from birth and be filled with God's holy spirit even while he was in the womb (verse 15).
 And he would be a special prophet who would prepare the way for the Messiah (verse 76).
 As he grew into manhood he began to lived in the wilderness, away from the cities (Luke 1:80).
 His clothing was rough, and his diet was strict (Matthew 3:4; Mark 1:6).